daniel-acuna/daniel-acuna.github.io/_pages/funding.md

 The lab has been genereously supported by the following grants and awards:

+## Office of Research Integrity, DHHS

+- `2018 - 2019`: [Methods and tools for scalable figure reuse
+ detection with statistical certainty reporting]({% post_url 2018-07-01-scalable-figure-reuse-detection %})

 ## National Science Foundation

 - `2018 - 2021`: [Optimizing scientific peer review]({% post_url 2018-06-22-optimizing-scientific-peer-review %})